rpalo/personal-blog/src/about.md

 ## Get In Touch!

 Hi!
 My name is Ryan Palo.
-I'm a mechanical engineer in the Sacramento, CA area.
+I'm a software engineer in the Sacramento, CA area.
+I work for [Flashpoint](https://flashpoint.io)[^1].
 Here's how to get in touch with me:

 The quickest, easiest, most reliable way is definitely email.
 You can reach me at hello@assertnotmagic.com or ryan@thepalos.com.